Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Introduction

-Cross-correlation between different data sets also mitigates foregrounds and systematic effects.
-Zodiacal fluctuations and instrumental noise in the intensity maps are largely uncorrelated with galaxy shear from a complementary data set and thus do not bias the mean cross-power.
-DGL, which follows Milky Way dust, dominates large angular scales in the EBL auto-spectra, but is likely to have a minimal correlation with extragalactic shear fields at high Galactic latitude.
-On the lensing side, multiplicative shear calibration and intrinsic alignments (IA; \citealt{Hirata04,Troxel15,Joachim15,Blazek19}) are the leading systematic effects; these can be modelled and marginalised within a standard nonlinear alignment (NLA; \citealt{Bridle07}) framework while retaining most of the cosmological and astrophysical information content.
+Cross-correlation between different datasets also mitigates foregrounds and systematic effects.
+Zodiacal fluctuations and instrumental noise in the SPHEREx intensity maps are largely uncorrelated with the overlapping Euclid weak lensing and galaxy clustering data, and thus do not bias the mean cross-power.
+DGL, which follows Milky Way dust, is a major foreground in the EBL auto-spectra on large angular scales, typically at angular scales of tens of arcmin and above \citep{Mitchell15}, but is likely to have a minimal correlation with extragalactic shear fields at high Galactic latitude.
+On the lensing side, multiplicative shear calibration and intrinsic alignments (IA; \citealt{Hirata04,Troxel15,Joachim15,Blazek19}) are the leading systematic effects; they can be modelled and marginalised within a tidal alignment and tidal torquing (TATT; \citealt{Blazek19}) framework while retaining most of the cosmological and astrophysical information content.
 In short, cross-spectra provide both a lever arm for component separation and a robust pathway through the dominant single-probe systematic effects.